leyfall/odin-rs_projects/DAYS.md

 - I did not do anything but, I read some technical books related to scripts and JavaScript also fundamental.
 - Reading the commits of my past projects.
+- Still streak in LeetCode since well- stupidly enought to do the thing but yeah.